Daniel 6

 - Luke 18:1men ought always to pray, and not to faint.The settled habit of verse 10 - prayer kept faithfully whatever the cost.

-- 1 Thessalonians 5:17Pray without ceasing.Daniel’s unbroken rhythm (v.
-10) - prayer as a continual habit, not a crisis measure.
+- 1 Thessalonians 5:17Pray without ceasing.Daniel's unbroken rhythm (v.
+10) - prayer as a continual habit, kept faithfully through every season.

 - Matthew 27:60, 66he rolled a great stone to the door of the sepulchre... they... made the sepulchre sure, sealing the stone.The sealed stone over the pit (v.
 17) - the same human attempt to make death final and secure.